AlexsLemonade/training-modules/RNA-seq/01-download_qc_quant.md

 This improves quantification estimates.
 When using this option, it is recommended that you trim low quality bases and adapter content prior to quantification with Salmon.
 The [authors of Salmon recommend](https://github.com/COMBINE-lab/salmon/releases/tag/v0.13.1) all users move to mapping validation as it is likely to be the default behavior in future releases.
-In near- future versions of the workshop, we will very likely perform trimming and use `--validateMappings`.
+In near-future versions of the workshop, we will very likely perform trimming and use `--validateMappings`.
 Stay tuned!